CodeURJC-DAW-2019-20/PadelVersus/README.md

 # Fase 4
 ## Description of the Fase

+In this phase, we have to create an angular application connected with the api rest created in the phase 3.
+The first step is installing ```node.js, npm and angular cli```.
+With all this correctly installed, we can create a new angular proyect in the IDE you are working on.
+The next step is creating all the configuration necessary to create each module.
+Each part is in a folder with a component.ts where is all the logic connected with a componen.html, also a component.css with the style for this html and service.ts where you make the get, post, put or delete request to the API.
+Finally, you can modify the html template making it more beautiful using ng-material, Bootstrap or primeng.
+The last step, if you want to upload to Docker.
+You have to add the node.js container to Docker-compose and in the dockerfile, add the configuration for doing ng-build.
+With al this steps done, you have an angular application connected with an api, and Working all of this in Docker, with an springboot backend and an independent front with mustache.

 ## Top 5 Most Important Commits
 | Name | Github user | Most Important | 2 | 3 | 4 | 5 |
 |--------|--------|--------|--------|--------|--------|--------|